the-coding-goat/coding-practice/README.md

 # coding-practice
-This is where my practice codes files are.
+This is where my practice codes files are. so feel free to use for your own learning too.